berkeleyGamedev/DecalWebsite/pages/labs/lab8/lab8.md

 Exit playmode and select the Any State -> Jump transition.
 Disable “Has Exit Time” and set Transition Duration to 0.
 This will make the transition from Idle/Run to Jump instantaneous with no smoothing.
 For player actions that require quick visual feedback like jumping, attacking or dashing, you should consider reducing or removing exit and transition time.

-For things like idle into running, you may want to leave the transition to make it feel smoother.
+For specific cases such as moving from the idle into the running state, you may want to leave the transition to make it feel smoother.
 This is all up to your preference.

 ### Tweaking Animation Speeds